 - Is known to take the fun out of driving.

 - Automatic cars consume more fuel, insurance premiums are generally higher due to repairs being more expensive with automatics being complex cars.

-For complete control of a car and better fuel economy (with older vehicles), manual transmission is the answer for you.
+For complete control of a car and better fuel economy (with older vehicles), a manual transmission is the answer for you.
 A manual licence in the UK will allow you to drive both manual transmission and automatic transmission cars.

-But, if the thought of driving and constantly changing gear doesn’t get you excited, the easiest option by far is an automatic.
+But, if the thought of driving and constantly changing gear doesn’t get you excited, the easiest option by far is automatic.
 Choosing the path for an automatic licence, you will learn quicker, letting the car do the legwork for you, so you can concentrate on the road.